-Abortion-rights groups see mixed success in races for state supreme court seats
+Abortion-rights groups see mixed success in races for state Supreme Court seats

 Conservative groups also spent heavily in those states, but with ads focusing on issues other than abortion such as immigration and crime.

 In Ohio, all three Democrats running for the state Supreme Court lost their race.
-The victory gives Republicans a 6-1 majority on the court, which struck down the state's six-week abortion ban in October and is expected to hear more cases aiming to undo regulations that, for example, require 24-hour waiting periods or in-person appointments for patients.
+The victory gives Republicans a 6-1 majority on the court.
+A county judge in October struck down the state's six-week abortion ban and the state Supreme Court is expected to hear more cases aiming to undo regulations that, for example, require 24-hour waiting periods or in-person appointments for patients.

 “Ohioans made a strong statement tonight that will keep the court under Republican control for years to come,” said Dee Duncan, president of the Republican State Leadership Committee's Judicial Fairness Initiative, which spent nearly $1 million on the race.

-Note: This story was first published on Nov.
-7, 2024.
-It was updated on Nov.
-11, 2024 to correct that an an Ohio county judge, not the state Supreme Court, struck down the state’s six-week abortion ban.